wieluk/psychopy_linux_installer/README.md

 - OpenSuse 16
 - Manjaro 22

-These distributions are tested with runners.
-Additional ones are probably working aswell.
+These distributions have been tested for compatibility, but the script may also work on other Linux distributions.

 **Note:**
 Ubuntu-18.04 fails to install PyQt6.
 You can still use Ubuntu-18 with PsychoPy versions =< 2023.2.3.
 Earlier versions use PyQt5.